New Models of Care

-The programme develops the NAPC’s primary care home model and has been endorsed by NHS England with principles aligned to multispecialty community provider (MCP), one of the types of new care model vanguards.
+The programme developed the NAPC’s primary care home model and was endorsed by NHS England with principles aligned to multispecialty community provider (MCP), one of the types of new care model vanguards.

 - provision of care to a defined, registered population of between 30,000 and 50,000;